 - Pain and bruising at the injection site.
-This will improve after a few days and not everyone experiences it. - Discomfort and a local buzzing sensation during the procedure. - A temporary worsening of neck pain while the structures recover. - Feeling faint as you may have a temporary reduction in blood pressure.
+This will improve after a few days and not everyone experiences it. - Discomfort and a local buzzing sensation during the procedure. - Worsening of neck pain for up to a few weeks. - Lack of response to the procedure.
+It may not change any of your symptoms. - Feeling faint